-Wind turbine mechanics in Alabama are called upon to work on wind turbines that generate clean and renewable energy.
+Wind turbine technicians in Alabama are called upon to work on wind turbines that generate clean and renewable energy.
 Although their main concern is working on the major components, including the nacelle and blades, professionals in this field are expected to have a robust understanding of wind energy technology in general.

 Readers will also discover the best training programs and possible annual earnings depending on several important factors.